jclark10/MovieRecommender/README.md

 # MovieRecommender

-# Personal Project by (James) Wesley Clark
+Personal Project by (James) Wesley Clark
-# Still in Development/Testing
+Stage: Development/Testing
-# Description: A Movie Recommendation System built using Python, Flask, pandas, and the Natural Language Toolkit
+Description: A Movie Recommendation System built using Python, Flask, pandas, and the Natural Language Toolkit